Corporate Governance

 Human Resources and Compensation Committee

-The committee met a total of 10 times in response to consultations from the board of directors.
-The committee discussed appointments of directors and executive officers, reporting the discussions to the board of directors.
-On multiple occasions, the committee also discussed the state of the compensation system for directors and executive officers.
+The committee met a total of nine times at the direction of the board of directors.
+The committee discussed appointments and compensation of directors, Audit & Supervisory Board members, and executive officers, reporting on the discussions to the board.

 Officer Compensation System